LilyNLP/ADFAR/README.md

 ## Usage

-You can run the run_MR_pipeline.py to see how the pipeline works and gets the defense performance on MR dataset.
+You can run the run_MR_pipeline.py to see how the pipeline works and gets the defense performance on MR dataset as an example.